Hardmath123/hardmath123.github.io/content/pico.md

 (not to be confused with 'man-in-the-middle' or 'Malcolm-in-the-Middle'), and can be read about [on Wikipedia](http://en.wikipedia.org/wiki/Meet-in-the-middle_attack).
-This is good--now all we need to do is find the intersection of two massive lists.
+This is good---now all we need to do is find the intersection of two massive lists.

 Once I'd compiled these lists manually (it took over an hour), I realized that I would be graduating high school by the time a naive Python intersection